YuzheGu/Speech-Transcriber-with-RevAI/README.md

 <br/>

-### Transcriibe an audio file containing a two-speaker conversation
+### Transcribe an audio file containing a two-speaker conversation

 Enter your API token, then set the variables as shown below.